hack-technicolor/hack-technicolor/docs/Recovery.md

 1. Download the latest normal edition of [TFTP64](http://tftpd32.jounin.net/tftpd32_download.html) and install it.

-2. Get the [firmware](../Repository/) (RBI) file you want to load into the Gateway and place it in the TFTP64 folder.
+2. Get the firmware RBI file you want to load into the Gateway from the [Repository](../Repository/) and place it in the TFTP64 folder.
 You may use another folder and change the settings appropriately if you wish.

 3. Connect the Ethernet port on your PC to one of the LAN ports on the Gateway (usually LAN1).